heyvaldemar/rocketchat-traefik-letsencrypt-docker-compose/README.md

 Deploy Rocket.Chat server with a Docker Compose using the command:

-`docker-compose -f rocketchat-traefik-letsencrypt-docker-compose.yml -p rocketchat up -d`
+`docker compose -f rocketchat-traefik-letsencrypt-docker-compose.yml -p rocketchat up -d`